Sun 10 Apr (full) or Sat 23 Apr (full) or Sun 1 May (full) or Sat 7 May (full) —

 In late March and through April and May the colours of the non-native, deciduous trees start to glow yellow, orange and red.
-There are a few Autumn hotspots where we are guaranteed some magnificent displays in Mount Wilson, Blackheath, Hartley and Mount Victoria – all worth exploring and Gary knows many back lanes that others don’t find, so we won’t be sharing the area with other photographers.
+There are a few Autumn hotspots where we are guaranteed some magnificent displays in Mount Wilson, Blackheath, Hartley and Mount Victoria – all worth exploring and Gary knows many back lanes that others don’t find, so we won’t be sharing the area with many other photographers (although the Autumn weekends do get busy!).
 Gary will give compositional and technical instruction out on locations, from wide colourful panoramas of big Autumn lanes, to middle distance leaves, colourful floral arrangements, on the importance of atmosphere and light, through to abstracts and tiny macros of Fly Agaric (fairy) mushrooms.

-We will meet at my training gallery at 9am or Gary can pick you up between Wentworth Falls to Blackheath at 8.30 ish.
-You leave your car for the day close to his gallery where the first part of the day will be orientation, techniques, some compositional examples and a little on processing – all useful when we get out in the field.
+We will meet at my training gallery at 9am or Gary can pick you up between Katoomba to Mount Victoria at 8.30 ish.
+You can also leave your car for the day close to his gallery where the first part of the morning will be orientation, techniques, some compositional examples and a little on processing – all useful when we get out in the field.
 We then use the rest of the morning to explore some of the best Autumn lanes and a lookout or two in the Blackheath area (or Mount Wilson trip 1) and Gary to give helpful shooting advice.

 Afterwards we drive to Mount Victoria for a good lunch followed by a quick look at your images, check you are getting good results, and some quick Autumnal post production at Gary’s Training Gallery.
 We will then head off to Mount Wilson 20 mins away, and explore the best spots where the mid afternoon light brings the Autumn colours to life.
 On the way back we will visit a couple of great photo spots in the less visited Hartley or Lithgow areas where many don’t get to.